 Also, the CMA exam includes essay questions that require candidates to be proficient in English to perform well in this section.

-The IIA does not release CIA pass rates for the different regions or countries in which candidates take the exam.
+The IIA does not release CIA pass rates for the different regions or countries where candidates take the exam.

 However, the IIA offers the CIA exam in over 900 testing centers worldwide.
 Consequently, the IIA has granted the CIA certification to thousands of candidates in major regions around the world.
 According to the 2020 IIA Annual Report, the total numbers of CIA-certified individuals in these regions are:

-Therefore, the majority of candidates who take the CIA exam come from countries where English is not the primary language.
+Therefore, most candidates who take the CIA exam come from countries where English is not the primary language.
 And, while the IIA does offer the CIA exam in 13 languages, I have heard from past candidates that the translations are not very good.

 Of course, the lower language quality of the CIA exam translations is understandable.
 The IIA is based in the U.S. and uses a highly American format and writing style on the exam.
 Furthermore, the CIA exam contains only multiple-choice questions, not essays like the CMA exam.
 This structure offers another benefit to non-English-speaking CIA candidates.

 Though the CIA exam pass rate has been rising, you can see that it is still lower than or as low as several other significant accounting certification exams.
 I believe this rate is due to a few possible factors.

 As mentioned, the barrier to entry into the CIA program is not very high.
 Besides passing the CIA exam, the two most challenging CIA requirements are the education and experience requirements.
 However, these requirements are not as strict as other accounting certifications.

 For example, the CIA education requirement is an associate’s degree or equivalent.
 These equivalents include a Foundation Degree, Diploma of Higher Education, Higher National Diploma, or 3 A-level certificates with a grade of C or higher.